rwsite/wc-plugin-update-server/README.md

-# wc-plugin-update-server
-Woocommerce and UpdatePulse Server integration.
+# Woocommerce and UpdatePulse Server integration.
 Simple and powerfully!
 Licenses are created automatically after payment for the order.
 The plugin provides the ability to renew the license.